Learning Interpretable, High-Performing Policies for Autonomous Driving: Method

 \subsection{ICCT Architecture}

-Our ICCTs are initialized to be a symmetric decision tree with $l$ decision leaves and $l-1$ decision nodes (tree depth by $\log_2(l)$).
-Each decision leaf is represented by a linear sparse controller that is parameterized by $\vec{x}$.
+Our ICCTs are initialized to be a symmetric decision tree with $n_l$ decision leaves (red nodes in Figure \ref{fig:dt}) and $n_l-1$ decision nodes (blue nodes in Figure \ref{fig:dt}).
+The tree depth is given by $\log_2(n_l)$.
+Each decision leaf is represented by a linear sparse controller that is operated on $\vec{x}$.
 Decisions are routed via decision nodes towards a leaf controller, which is then used to produce the continuous control output (e.g., acceleration or steering wheel angle).
 Our ICCT is similar to hierarchical models which maintain a high-level controller over several low-level controllers.
 Prior work has shown this to be a successful paradigm in continuous control \cite{Nachum2018DataEfficientHR}.

 Each decision node, $i$, has an activation steepness weight, $\alpha$, associated weights, $\vec{w}_i$, with cardinality, $m$, matching that of the input feature vector, $\vec{x}$, and a scalar bias term, $b_i$, similar to that of Equation \ref{eq:ddt_decision_node}.
-Each leaf node, $l_d$, where $d \in \{1,\dots,l\}$, contains per-leaf weights, $\vec{\beta}_d \in \mathbb{R}^{m}$, per-leaf selector weights that learn the relative importance of candidate splitting criterion, $\vec{\theta}_d \in \mathbb{R}^{m}$, per-leaf bias terms, $\vec{\phi}_{d} \in \mathbb{R}^{m}$, and per-leaf scalar standard deviations, $\gamma_d$.
+Each leaf node, $l_d$, where \textcolor{black}{$d \in \{1,\dots,n_l\}$}, contains per-leaf weights, $\vec{\beta}_d \in \mathbb{R}^{m}$, per-leaf selector weights that learn the relative importance of \textcolor{black}{candidate features}, $\vec{\theta}_d \in \mathbb{R}^{m}$, per-leaf bias terms, $\vec{\phi}_{d} \in \mathbb{R}^{m}$, and per-leaf scalar standard deviations, $\gamma_d$.
 We note that if the action space is multi-dimensional, then \emph{only} the leaf controllers (and associated weights) are expanded across $|A|$ dimensions, where $|A|$ is the cardinality of the action space.
-For each action dimension, the mean of the output action distribution is represented by the linear controller, $\vec{\beta}_d^T \vec{x} - \vec{\phi}_{d}$, for leaf $d$, where the output action can be determined via sampling ($a\sim \mathcal{N}(\vec{\beta}_d^T \vec{x} - \phi_{d}, \gamma_d)$) during training and directly via the mean during runtime.
-We term decision nodes that are represented as Equation \ref{eq:ddt_decision_node} as fuzzy decision nodes, displayed by the orange rectangles within the left-hand side of Figure \ref{fig:dt}.
-Similarly, we term leaf nodes that are represented as $\vec{\beta}_d^T \vec{x} - \vec{\phi}_{d}$ as fuzzy leaf nodes.
+For each action dimension, the mean of the output action distribution is represented by the linear controller, $l_d$.